Newborn Screening for Krabbe Disease in Michigan

 Why Screen for Krabbe Disease?

 Krabbe disease is a severe neurodegenerative and rapidly progressing condition requiring immediate treatment for the most severe forms.
-Saylor was diagnosed with an early onset form of Krabbe disease in utero.
-This form, known as infantile Krabbe disease requires treatment within the first 30-45 days of life if they're a candidate All forms of Krabbe disease are significant and life-impacting however the infantile form is the most severe.
+Max was diagnosed with an early onset form of Krabbe disease at 6 months of age.
+This form, known as infantile Krabbe disease requires treatment within the first 30-45 days of life.
+If Max was identified at birth with Krabbe disease, Max could have undergone a stem cell transplant.
+Due to his delayed diagnosis palliative and supportive care were he's only means of treatment.

 Krabbe Disease Hero: Saylor Scott